 The City of Galveston has been under a Declaration of a Local State of Disaster related to the emergence of the COVID-19 since March 16.
-This emergency declaration remains in effect until May 31.
+This emergency declaration remains in effect until September 30.

 For the latest update on COVID-19 cases in Galveston County, visit the Galveston County Health District.